These states could decide the U.S. presidential election

 Other key races: Governor Chris Sununu, a Republican, looks poised to win re-election.

 Vote counting: New Hampshire state officials have said all voters are able to cast an absentee ballot if they have concerns about COVID-19, and the ballots must be received by 5 p.m. on Election Day.
-Ballots can be pre-processed in some jurisdictions beginning on Oct.
-29, but not counted until the polls have closed on Nov.
-3.
+Ballots could be pre-processed in some jurisdictions beginning on Oct.
+29, but not counted until the polls have closed on Tuesday.

 NORTH CAROLINA